bioinfoacademy/covid-19-us/README.md

 - [Most Aggressive States Against the Coronavirus TSV data](data/covid-state-aggressive-wallethub-march17.txt)

 ### Method
+- For dates until March 10, 2020, the US State-by-state Covid-19 confirmed cases data was obtained from the last available CNN report
+- For dates from March 10 to March 17, 2020, the US State-by-state Covid-19 confirmed cases data was extracted from JHU data
+- For dates from March 18 2020, the US State-by-state Covid-19 confirmed cases data is extracted from CDC
+- The similarity among the states transmission time series data was calculated using the DTW method in R
+- The similarity tree was generated in R using hclust
+- The similarity network was generated in R using igraph/RCy3 and analyzed/visualized using Cytoscape

 ### Sources
 - [Most Aggressive States Against the Coronavirus](https://wallethub.com/edu/most-aggressive-states-against-coronavirus/72307/)